PAIDiPaidThis.com

 The quick version

-• Discs are a bigger part than pads, but on most cars labour is still a large slice of the bill.
+• Discs are a bigger part than pads, but on most cars labour is still a large slice of the final bill.

 What people actually paid